The best boxer briefs are durable, comfortable and stylish. Here are my favorite pairs that you can buy right now.

-Not only do we wear underwear more than any other article of clothing, but it also covers one of the most important parts of our bodies.
+Not only do you wear underwear more than any other article of clothing, but it also covers one of the most important parts of your body.

 These days, though, there are so many amazing underwear options for men.
 This is awesome, but it means you have to figure out which brands are best for you (and worth your money).